Bradie Tennell: 2024–25 season: Comeback and Four Continents silver

 In January, Tennell competed at the 2025 U.S. Championships in Wichita, Kansas.
 She placed second in the short program behind Alysa Liu, earning 71.23 points. and earned 128.71 points in her free skate, dropping to fourth place overall, with a total score of 199.94 points.
 After the short program, she said, "The journey coming back this season was long.
 Today is January 23 and I had my second ankle surgery on January 26 of last year.
-So, it hasn’t even been a full year yet since my second surgery, and I’m back at nationals and did a clean short.”
+So, it hasn't even been a full year yet since my second surgery, and I'm back at nationals and did a clean short."
 She later stated that she was pleased with her performance in her short program, adding that the "program is so lively and so energetic and so much fun for me to perform, and there's nothing like performing for your home country.
 Nationals always feels like coming home.
-And I'm very happy”.
+And I'm very happy".
 Troy Schmidt of U.S. Figure Skating called Tennell's free skate "mature" and "sophisticated", adding that the program ended in a "superb Ina Bauer falling into a split jump".
 She also fought to successfully execute a few jumps, although her only major error was a fall on a triple Lutz jump.

 Following the withdrawal of Amber Glenn, Tennell was assigned to compete at the 2025 Four Continents Championships in Seoul, South Korea the following month.
 At the event, Tennell placed fifth in the short program with 66.58 points and came in second place in the free skate, moving up to the silver medal position overall.
 Her teammate, Sarah Everhardt, came in third place overall; it was the first time two American women were on the podium at Four Continents since 2012.
-Skating again to "Nessum Dorma," Tennell earned 137.80 points in the free skate and 204.38 points overall, which was her season's best score.
+Skating again to "Nessun Dorma," Tennell earned 137.80 points in the free skate and 204.38 points overall, which was her season's best score.
 Although her first jump combination, a triple Lutz-triple toe loop combination jump, received a negative GOE, it was worth 9.85 points.
 Her triple loop-double Axel jump combination was strong and she skated cleanly the rest of her program, including five more triple jumps and her "biggest highlight", a triple Lutz-double toe loop-double loop combination jump in the second half of her free skate, which earned her 10.30 points and was her highest-scoring element.
 She later said that she was happy with her performance, adding, "With all the struggles of the last few years, it was a very satisfying moment to finish a program and feel such joy after skating.
 There's been a lot of frustration and tears this season and the past few seasons".